General-Tao-Ventures/cartha-validator/docs/TESTNET_SETUP.md

 ping $(echo "${CARTHA_VERIFIER_URL}" | sed 's|https\?://||' | cut -d/ -f1)
 ```

-### "RPC endpoint error"
+### "RPC endpoint error" or "Connection refused"

-**Problem**: Can't connect to RPC endpoints
+**Problem**: Validator can't connect to RPC endpoints (e.g., `Connection refused` to `localhost:8545`)

 **Solution**:
-- Use `--use-verified-amounts` flag to bypass RPC replay
-- In testnet demo mode, RPC errors are expected
+- **For testnet**: You **must** use `--use-verified-amounts` flag.
+RPC endpoints are not available in testnet demo mode.
+- The validator will automatically show a helpful tip when RPC connection fails, suggesting to use `--use-verified-amounts`
+- For production/mainnet: Verify RPC URLs are configured correctly in `config.py` or via environment variables
-- Verify RPC URLs in config if using full replay
+- Check that your RPC endpoint is running and accessible if you need full replay mode

 ### "No verified miners found"